Approximate Border Location

 Crossing Procedures and Wait Times

-Open from 7:00 AM to 6:00 PM, with no time difference (both GMT +3:30), the border involves two steps: exit processing at Mehran’s customs office and entry at Zurbatiyah’s immigration post.
+Open daily with typical hours from early morning to evening (around 7:00 AM to 6:00 PM local time, no significant time difference), the border involves two steps: exit processing at Mehran’s customs office and entry at Zurbatiyah’s immigration post.
 From Iran to Iraq, you’ll get an exit stamp, cross a 1-kilometer neutral zone by foot or shuttle, and then process an Iraqi visa and entry stamp.
 The reverse applies for Iraq to Iran.
 Wait times range from 30 minutes to 2 hours in early mornings but can stretch to 4-6 hours during Arbaeen (September-October), when millions cross.
-Iraqi visas on arrival cost $50 USD, requiring exact change and a passport photo; Iran requires pre-arranged visas for most nationalities.
+Iraqi visas on arrival are available for many nationalities at $50 USD, requiring exact change and a passport photo; Iran requires pre-arranged visas for most nationalities.
 Vehicle crossings need a carnet de passage, with customs fees up to $150 USD.
 Delays often arise from crowds and thorough inspections.

 Route Details and Scenery